 For patients who have no insurance, there are multiple options for providing help for paying your health care costs.
 Please see UPMC’s Financial Services web page for more information on financial assistance, screening for medical assistance, and payment plans.

-Pursuant to the 2020 Hospital Outpatient Prospective Payment System (OPPS) rule issued by Centers for Medicare and Medicaid Services (CMS), UPMC Cole is providing online access to a Machine-Readable file of Items & Services in JSON format.
+Pursuant to the 2020 Hospital Outpatient Prospective Payment System (OPPS) rule issued by Centers for Medicare and Medicaid Services (CMS), UPMC Cole is providing online access to a Machine-Readable file of Items & Services in CSV format.
 “Machine-readable” means that the data file can be easily processed by a computer.
-The JSON format is one of the file formats approved by CMS, and is a frequently used, standardized file format for data exchange.
 Consistent with these regulations issued by CMS, this file will be updated at least annually.

 For each hospital item or service provided to patients, the Machine Readable File of Items & Services specifies the hospital standard (gross) charge, discounted cash price (for an individual who pays cash), and the minimum and maximum charge that a hospital has negotiated with a third-party payer.
 Additionally, this file contains payer-specific negotiated charge amounts as required by CMS.